Sustainable Christmas

 Consider using decorations or symbolisms that work for our context e.g. an Advent koru.

-Consider a travelling nativity set - we heard of a church that has a beautiful nativity set that moves from household to household in the church whānau - with a liturgy that is read as the nativity set is handed over from household to household.
+Consider a travelling nativity set - we know of a church that has a beautiful nativity set that moves from household to household in the church whānau - with a liturgy that is read as the nativity set is handed over from household to household.
 Use this as a chance to connect with people in your church living close to you.

 If your church give gifts to the children or the local community - consider seedlings or seeds.